khaors/KohonenF08/README.md

 # KohonenF08

-A fortran 2008 library for Self-Organizing Maps
+A Fortran 2008 library for Self-Organizing Maps using object-oriented programming and modern Fortran features.

 ## Motivation